 When I started this post I thought that the list of potential trails would be short.
 There are many great snowshoeing destinations in the province and plenty of spots to rent snowshoes.
 I hope this post gives you ideas and inspiration for your own winter adventures.
 The winter can be a beautiful and underappreciated time to get out and hit the trails.

 James and Vicki Donald are the creators of the Hiking NB website.
-They have been attempting to hike every trail in the province for the last 6 years and have almost reached their goal.
+They are attempting to hike every trail in the province and hope to have them all finished in the next couple of years.
 They share their adventures and trail information on the website, on social media, and on CBC radio.